Who Are We?

 We encourage the work of an ensemble by instilling the philosophy that we are stronger together.

 We are a 501 (c) (3) organization with a public charity status.
 We are truly a non-profit organization seeking to bring the arts to Mon Valley communities.
 Our existence is due in part to the hard work of our curtain raisers (our parents) and donations from local businesses and people like you.

 The Mon Valley Performing Arts Academy non-profit is a community outreach program providing year-round education in the areas of acting, voice, dance, musical theatre and technical theatre for local youth.
-There are two branches of study with the Academy—the Summer Experience and the academic year.
+There are two branches of study with the Academy—the summer programming and the academic year.

-The design of the summer program provides students from third through twelfth grade an intensive educational experience through the classes, as well as a simulated professional theatre experience through the rehearsal and performance of the production.
+The design of the summer programming provides students from pre-k through twelfth grade a variety of theatre experiences through one week or two week programs.
+Past programs have investigated playwriting, storytelling, the creation and operation of puppetry, as well as more intensive educational experience through programs offering a combination of classes, as well as a simulated professional theatre experience through the rehearsal and performance of a production.

 The academic year of study provides the student weekly study in various levels of acting, voice, dance and improv.
 Courses run from September through early May and culminate with a showcase providing family and friends of the MVPs the opportunity to see what has been learned during the year.
 What makes the Academy unique is that the education of the student is stressed, rather than attendance at competitions and the dance recitals.

 There's more for you coming soon!

 Becoming a 501 (c) (3) organization made the MVPAA ineligible for NAST accreditation.
 However, the folks at NAST recognize the quality of training students studying with MVPAA receive and have encouraged us to seek accreditation through the Accrediting Commission for Community and Pre-Collegiate Arts Schools - ACCPAS.